 This is part of our ongoing series on the basics of owning a home.

-Heat, along with electricity and internet, is an essential utility, but that doesn’t make it easy to pay for, especially with so many households experiencing financial hardship due to the pandemic.
+Heat is essential, but that doesn’t make it easy to pay for, especially while experiencing lingering financial hardship from COVID-19.

 LIHEAP: The Low Income Home Energy Assistance Program (LIHEAP), established by the federal government program, provides help with utility bills and home weatherization.
 The current income limit is $39,300 for a household of four.
 If you or someone in your household receives certain federal assistance benefits, such as the Supplemental Nutrition Assistance Program (SNAP) or Supplemental Security Income (SSI), you may be automatically eligible.